 - Let the cheese straws cool completely because they are very very delicate when warm.

-- You can brush the dough before baking with a little egg white and sprinkle with salt crystals, sesame seeds, Parmesan, or coarsely cracked black pepper.
+- You can brush the dough before baking with a little egg white and sprinkle with salt crystals, sesame seeds, Parmesan cheese, or coarsely cracked black pepper.

-- The dough freezes well and thaws quickly – you can have it on hand to make fresh cheese straws any time you want some.
+- The dough freezes well and thaws quickly you can have it on hand to make fresh keto cheese straws any time you want some.

-Step By Step Instructions for Making These Easy Cheesy Low Carb Snacks
+Step By Step Instructions for Making Keto Cheese Straws

-- Pulse the mixture in a food processor.
+- Pulse the cheese mixture in a food processor.

-- Gather together in a ball – it will feel a little like Play-do.
+- Gather together in a ball it will feel a little like Play-doh or modeling clay.

 - Roll out the mixture gently on a Silpat baking sheet.